DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-RetinaDiagnosticReport.md

       ]
     }
   ],
-  "description" : "This report contains the results from a retina screening examination.", "purpose" : "The purpose of RetinaIntegrationDiagnosticReport is to standardize the reporting of retina screening results, including AI analysis, to ensure consistent communication and interoperability between healthcare systems involved in diabetic retinopathy management.", "fhirVersion" : "4.0.1",
+  "description" : "This diagnostic report for the grading of a retina screening examination.", "purpose" : "The purpose of RetinaIntegrationDiagnosticReport is for a client to examine the state of a retina screening examination grading.
+This includes documenting which observations were made (e.g., fundus photography, OCT), any laboratory results relevant to the examination (e.g., HbA1c), and the results of AI analysis or manual grading for diabetic retinopathy (DR) and diabetic macular edema (DME).
+Additionally, it captures metadata about the examination, such as identifiers, image quality, and recommended follow-up actions.", "fhirVersion" : "4.0.1",
   "mapping" : [
     {